-If you’re looking for a salad that changes the way someone looks at kale, this might just be it!
+If you’re looking for a classic caesar salad that changes the way someone looks at kale, this might just be it!

 Kale is a great choice of greens to use in a caesar salad because it holds onto the creamy dressing well.

 Kale is also so good for you!
 High in vitamins K and C, as well as beta-carotene, an antioxidant the body converts to vitamin A.

 I used both curly kale and lacinato kale in this salad.
 I like mixing the two textures and flavors, but you can just pick your favorite.
 Purple kale also works.